 1) Cruelty.
-How animals are imprisoned and too often suffer before slaughter is a mark of shame against humanity.
-We should be lucky to never similarly have a more powerful species hold us in such disregard, treat us so cruelly before killing us in such vast, incalculable numbers, now approx. 100,000 every minute.
-Over 50 billion people would have to be born every year to keep balanced our population, our maximum lifespan not exceeding 13 years.
+How animals are imprisoned and suffer before slaughter is a mark of shame against humanity.
+We should be lucky to never similarly have a more powerful species hold us in such disregard, treat us so cruelly before killing us in such vast, incalculable numbers, now ~100,000 a minute, a literal estimate.
 If humans killed each other at the rate that we kill animals, we would be extinct in 17 days.
-Only recently have we been taught the value of human life in regard to race, nationality and sexual orientation differing from ourselves.
-We know that if someone offers to show us a film of producing animal meat, it will be a horror movie; when something is so horrible we can't stand to look at it, perhaps it shouldn't be tolerated or contributed to.
+Only recently have we learned to value life in humans of other race, nationality and sexual orientation.
+Few would watch a film of meat production, and when something is so horrible we can't stand to look at it, I believe we should also not tolerate or contribute toward it.

 2) Climate Change.
 Methane produced by humanity's livestock accumulating in the atmosphere is the greatest of our contributions to changing Earth’s climate.
-Electric cars and public transport and LED lights and recycling, though all great, have altogether less contribution than would humanity simply not eating animals.
-All reduction is beneficial.
+Electric cars and public transport and LED lights and recycling, though all great, have altogether less contribution than would humanity simply not eating animals, so all reduction is beneficial.
 A global shift towards a vegan diet is vital to save the world from hunger, fuel poverty and the worst impacts of climate change, says the United Nations Environment Programme.

 3) Mass Extinction.
 Natural wildlife has been replaced by humans and their bred animals, creating the Earth's sixth mass extinction.
 Between 1970 and 2010, populations of mammals, birds, reptiles, amphibians, and fish dropped 52%, says the World Wildlife Fund in 2014: 39% of terrestrial wildlife gone, 39% of marine wildlife gone, 76% of freshwater wildlife gone – all in the past 40 years.
 In contrast, there are now 1.5 billion cows on earth.